skelleyboy/skelleyboy.github.io/_posts/2020-07-09-what-do-you-leave-behind.md

 7. You will discover something new.

-And start you open your eyes to the needs of others.
+And start to open your eyes to the needs of others.